 Assitant Professor of Military Science

-Captain Thorne’s assignments include: Platoon Leader, A Company, 44th Engineer Battalion, Camp Howze, South Korea; Assistant S1 and S4, EN BDE, 2nd Infantry Division, Camp Casey, South Korea; Platoon Instructor, B Company, 3rd Battalion (OCS), 11th Regiment, Fort Benning, GA; Engineer Plans Officer, CJ7, CJTF-101, Bagram Air Force Base, Afghanistan; Company Commander, HHC, 197th Infantry Brigade, Fort Benning, GA, and is currently an Assistant Professor of Military Science at Tuskegee University, Tuskegee, Alabama.
+Captain Beard’s assignments include: Platoon Leader, A Company, 44th Engineer Battalion, Camp Howze, South Korea; Assistant S1 and S4, EN BDE, 2nd Infantry Division, Camp Casey, South Korea; Platoon Instructor, B Company, 3rd Battalion (OCS), 11th Regiment, Fort Benning, GA; Engineer Plans Officer, CJ7, CJTF-101, Bagram Air Force Base, Afghanistan; Company Commander, HHC, 197th Infantry Brigade, Fort Benning, GA, and is currently an Assistant Professor of Military Science at Tuskegee University, Tuskegee, Alabama.
 He has deployed in support of Operation Enduring Freedom IX.

 Captain Thorne’s awards and decorations include the Joint Service Commendation Medal, Army Commendation Medal (two oak leaf clusters), Army Achievement Medal (one oak leaf cluster), National Defense Service Medal, Afghan Campaign Medal (one bronze star) Global War on Terrorism Service Medal, Korean Defense Service Medal, Army Service Ribbon, Overseas Service Ribbon (numeral two), and NATO Service Medal.